-Our draft decision on exempt major capex under clause 3.3.5(7)(c) of the Capex IM
+Our decision on exempt major capex under clause 3.3.5(7)(c) of the Capex IM

-- C44 EMC can be set for portions of the MCA that reflect uncertainties.
-The contingency allowance provided for in the MCA covers uncertainties in scope and project delivery. - C45 Transpower did not apply for an EMC, however, we consider that an EMC is appropriate to manage the potential adverse effect of the allowance for uncertainties in the MCA.
+C42 EMC can be set for portions of the MCA that reflect uncertainties.
+The contingency allowance provided for in the MCA covers uncertainties in scope and project delivery.